jstern718/jstern718/README.md

 ### Hi, thanks for visiting my github page!
 Feel free to look around!
-I'm a fullstack software engineer who developed a passion for building things during the pandemic.
+I'm a fullstack software engineer located in Brooklyn, New York.
+I developed a passion for building things during the pandemic.
 In my former life, I practiced law in New York and New Jersey.

 ### Skills:
 Languages  -  Javascript, Python, SQL, PostgreSQL, HTML, CSS